AFakhriddinov/Portfolio/README.md

+## ⭐️ Show your support <a name="support"></a>

-If you like this project, please let me know and we can improve it further
+If you like this project, please let me know and we can improve it further.
+You are welcome to support this project by giving suggestions for improvement.

 <p align="right">(<a href="#readme-top">back to top</a>)</p>